GobySoft/goby3/src/doc/markdown/doc300_util.md

 The AIS system is used by surface boats and ships to broadcast position and other data via radio.
 The AIS protocol is based around NMEA-0183 serial messages.
 The [GPSD page on AIS](https://gpsd.gitlab.io/gpsd/AIVDM.html) has lots of helpful information.

-Goby can decode and encode a subset of the AIS serial messages to and from the goby::util::ais::protobuf::Voyage and goby::util::ais::protobuf::Position protocol buffers messages.
+Goby can decode and encode a subset of the AIS serial messages into and from the `goby::util::ais::protobuf::Voyage` and goby::util::ais::protobuf::Position protocol buffers messages.

 Decode (uses [libais](https://github.com/schwehr/libais)) using goby::util::ais::Decoder: